 It is spring.
 My kids want to be outside and they love playing with nature.
-My daughter is about to be 4 years old and of course she loves to play pretend.
-When I was growing up, one of my favorite things to do outside was to play in a mud kitchen.
+My daughter is about to be 4 years old and of course, she loves to play pretend.
+When I was growing up, one of my favorite things to do outside was to play in a mud kitchen for kids.

 The coolest part of using the mud kitchen was using a knife to cut the grass and leaves.
 It was only a butter knife but it was metal so it worked better than other play knives.
 I decided I need to make my daughter a mud kitchen.
 As soon as I created it my daughter and all the neighbor kids were there and excited.
 Some of them even went home and created their own mud kitchens.